IRCSS/GeometryNodes-Stylized-Scene-Generator/README.md

 This repo contains Geometry nodes generating the images shown above.
 Both scenes are viewable downloadable on my sketchfab.
 You will find the [Autumn](https://skfb.ly/oCNu9) scene here and the [Winter](https://skfb.ly/oCBKI) here.

-I have covered the workflows and concepts in this blog post here: [Will be added soon]
+I have covered the workflows and concepts in this blog post here: https://shahriyarshahrabi.medium.com/blender-geometry-nodes-create-stylized-scenes-e336967c7f84

 To get the Winter scene, switch to the Master branch.
 The main branch only contains the Autumn demo scene.
 This was made and tested on Windows, Blender 3.4.1